The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 The proposal would create jobs in many areas of power generation, including clean energy initiatives.
 The plan also aims to achieve net-zero emissions by 2050.
 (Credit: VAKS-Stock Agency/Shutterstock)

+Infrastructure work is particularly good for job creation because there are many points of entry.
 Modern infrastructure jobs include a diverse set of roles, from urban planners to solar photovoltaic installers.

 The work requires many types of skills to construct, maintain and manage everything from pipelines to rural broadband.
-Infrastructure jobs include carpenters, electricians, truck drivers, plumbers, pipefitters, heavy equipment operators, mechanics, cable and fiber optics installers, wind turbine technicians and more.
+Infrastructure jobs include carpenters, electricians, truck drivers, plumberspipefitters, heavy equipment operators, mechanics, cable and fiber optics installers, wind turbine technicians and more.

 An opportunity to build on what we’ve already done